Four-year postgraduate program in orthodontics

 The four-year fulltime program contains lectures, seminars, preclinical and clinical courses, research activities and occasionally teaching to undergraduate students.

 The main part of the theoretical training is concentrated in the first three years, including biological, medical and dental subjects related to the science of orthodontics.
 Furthermore, scientific methodology and introduction to research are taught.
-Active participation in research projects related to growth and development of orofacial structures is required for all residents and this starts in the second year.
+Active participation in research projects related to growth and development of orofacial structures is required for all residents and this starts in the first year.

 The treatment of patients is preceded by a variety of theoretical courses and an extensive preclinical course, mainly in fixed appliance techniques.
 Knowledge and insight in treatment strategies and procedures is gained chiefly by seminars.
 Clinical experience is obtained in the fixed appliance techniques, removable appliances, functional appliance therapy, and extra-oral treatment procedures.
 Students participate in the cleft palate craniofacial unit on a rotational basis.